-1.C.2 How is the enterprise's strategies and action plans to work towards being responsible and sustainable followed up by senior management and the board?
+1.C.2 How are the strategies and action plans for sustainable business conduct followed up by senior management and the board?

 Updates are given to the management team and board through regular meetings and business reviews.
 Typical topics are: